ThomasBassa/near-netcar/docs/Software-oriented Design.md

 #### Major components, location, interaction
 * Google Map: Top 3/4ths of the screen.
 Left half of the screen.
 Is used to drop waypoints, give directions while navigating, and update the user on the vehicle's location.
 * Video Feed: Top 3/4ths of the screen.
 Right half of the screen.
-Is used to provide the user with a visual of what is in front of the vehicle.
+Is used to provide the user with a visual of what is in front of the vehicle and aid in navigation.
 * Autonomous Mode Checkbox (AMC): Below the map.
 When clicked, it will swap the vehicle from manual to autonomous mode and vice versa.
+It operates on PubSub.
+The vehicle subscribes to what the ground station publishes on the channel aero.near.modeSwitch.
+The ground station publishes when the state of the checkbox changes.
+This causes the vehicle to switch modes.
 * Stop Button: Below the video stream.
 When clicked, it will command the vehicle to stop moving as fast as possible.
+It calls an RPC named aero.near.emergStop to tell the robot to begin slowing down and eventually stopping.
+It will stop the robot from 30 mph to 0 in 15 meters.
 To be used in emergencies.
 * Navigational Buttons: Between the Stop Button and the AMC.
 They will cause navigations to start between waypoints chosen by the user.

 # Joystick